Why online from Michigan Tech Mechanical Engineering – Engineering Mechanics?

 Are degrees, certificates, and courses offered outside the US?

 At present we offer these programs within the US and those residing in Canada or Australia.
 This is due to various legal agreements and restrictions too detailed for here.
 If however you are working and living in the US and have a temporary job assignment outside the US, courses can still be pursued during that time with proper prior arrangements.
-More details are at www.mtu.edu/online/about/authorization/.
+More details are at State Authorization on the Online Website.